daledavies/jump/README.md

 - `CHECKSTATUS: 'false'` - Disable checking site availability status.
 - `STATUSCACHE: 5` - Duration in minutes to cache site availability status.
 - `NOINDEX: 'true'` - Include a robots noindex meta tag in site header.
-- `CACHEBYPASS: 'true'` - Bypass all caches, useful for testing changes.
 - `WWWURL` - Useful if Jump is hosted in a sub-directory (e.g. "/startpage").
 - `DISABLEIPV6` - Disable IPV6 if required.
 - `DOCKERSOCKET` -  Mounted docker socket location, for Docker integration without a proxy (e.g "/var/run/docker.sock").
 - `DOCKERPROXYURL` - Docker proxy URL, for Docker integration with a proxy (e.g. "dockerproxy:2375").
 - `DOCKERONLYSITES: 'false'`  -  Set to true if you want to only use docker integration and not define a `sites.json`.
 - `LANGUAGE: 'en'` - Set to your chosen [language code](#language).
+- `CACHEBYPASS: 'true'` - Bypass all caches, useful for testing changes.
+- `DEBUG: 'true'` - Enable debug mode.

 **NOTE:** The `OWMAPIKEY` and `LATLONG` config options must be defined together. `DOCKERSOCKET` and `DOCKERPROXYURL` are mutually exclusive.